Girish1704/Copilot-Studio-Lab1/LabFiles/overview.md

-# Build and Enhance a Safe Travels Agent with Multi-Agent Orchestration
+# Overview: Build and Enhance a Safe Travels Agent with Multi-Agent Orchestration

 ### Estimated Duration: 1 Hour

-## Overview
+## Lab Introduction

-In this focused 1-hour hands-on lab, you successfully built intelligent conversational agents using Microsoft Copilot Studio and experienced multi-agent orchestration in action.
-Starting with Microsoft's Safe Travels agent template, you created a working travel assistant agent, added business process automation, and then built a multi-agent system where specialized agents work together seamlessly.
+In this comprehensive 1-hour hands-on lab, you will build intelligent conversational agents using Microsoft Copilot Studio and explore cutting-edge multi-agent orchestration concepts.
+Starting with Microsoft's Safe Travels agent template, you'll create a working travel assistant agent, add sophisticated business process automation, and build a multi-agent system where specialized agents work together seamlessly.

-Your journey took you from basic agent creation to experiencing the future of enterprise AI - where multiple specialized agents collaborate automatically to provide comprehensive business solutions.
-You built a practical system that employees can actually use: a travel assistant that handles both travel questions and leave inquiries, with automated approval workflows that integrate directly with Microsoft Teams.
+Your journey will take you from basic agent creation to experiencing the future of enterprise AI - where multiple specialized agents collaborate automatically to provide comprehensive business solutions.
+You'll build a practical system that employees can actually use: a travel assistant that handles both travel questions and leave inquiries, with automated approval workflows that integrate directly with Microsoft Teams.

+This lab is designed for business professionals, IT administrators, and developers who want to understand how modern AI agents can transform enterprise workflows and employee experiences through conversational interfaces and intelligent automation.

-## Objective
+## Learning Objectives

-By the end of this lab, you successfully accomplished:
+By completing this lab, you will be able to:

 - **Master AI Agent Development:** Built and customized intelligent conversational agents from templates in Microsoft Copilot Studio, integrated company-specific knowledge sources, and configured agents to meet specific business requirements including travel assistance, policy management, and employee support automation.